IBM to end 401(k) match, offering a hybrid plan. Other firms can't ‘pull off this type of change,' expert says

 For employees, IBM's change is a mixed bag.
 Even employees who are not contributing to the 401(k) plan will get a defined benefit and the option for a lifetime annuity payment.
 But younger employees and those who make significant contributions in the plan are likely to find the set returns will limit potential upside.

 "Six percent sounds nice for 2024-2026, but after that, yields could be as low as 3%," said Brandon Gibson, a certified financial planner and founder of Gibson Wealth Management in Dallas.
-He says a 6-7% annual return is a reasonable goal that can be reached with a mix of equities and fixed income.
+He says a 6% to 7% annual return is a reasonable goal that can be reached with a mix of equities and fixed income.

 "You could maybe take on a little bit more equity exposure, a little bit more 'risk,' because the company's contribution is in a fixed income, bond-like investment," said Heintzelman.
 He said this is a reminder for employees to look at their retirement portfolio to see how the investments meet their goals.